uutzinger/Arduino_AFE44XX/Readme.md

 ### Receiver Capacitor

 Capacitor value from 0..275pF can be selected.
 5pF is the default.
 The capacitance is created through a combination of 5 capacitors: 5, 15, 25, 50, 150 pF.
 When setting the capacitance, the software will choose a combinatin of them to achieve closest possible value.
-Lowering the value increases noise and fiedlity of the signal.
+Lowering the value increases noise and fidelity of the signal.

 ### Receiver Feedback Resistor